 One of the strengths at St. Elizabeth's is its clinical component that combines the theory learned in class with actual nursing practice allowing for immediate transfer and application of knowledge.
-Clinical experiences are offered throughout the community.
-They include St. Elizabeth Medical Center, Faxton-St. Luke's Healthcare, Golisano Children's Hospital in Syracuse, Rome Memorial Hospital and various community agencies.
+Clinical experiences are offered throughout the community at the Wynn Hospital, Golisano Children's Hospital in Syracuse and various community agencies.
 During specific areas of study, other health facilities may be used to fulfill course objectives.